arangodb/docs/3.10/installation-windows.md

 Installing using the Installer
 ------------------------------

-The default installation directory is `C:\Program Files\ArangoDB-3.x.x`.
-During the installation process you may change this.
-In the following description we will assume that ArangoDB has been installed in the location `<ROOTDIR>`.
+The default installation directory is `%PROGRAMFILES%\ArangoDB-3.x.x` (multi-user) or `%LOCALAPPDATA%\ArangoDB-3.x.x\` (single-user).
+You may change it during the installation process.
+In the following description, we will assume that ArangoDB has been installed in the location `<ROOTDIR>`.

 You have to be careful when choosing an installation directory.
 You need either